By Jake Tiger

 Before they took the court in their home rematch with Canisius on Jan.
 12, the Rider women’s basketball team broke down their pregame huddle with the same, program-defining chant they recite before every game: “One-two-three–heart.
 Four-five-six–soul.”

-The heart and soul that has become synonymous with the Broncs was on full display in what was their first home win of the regular season, taking down the Griffins in a hard-fought, 61-56 grind of a victory.
+The heart and soul that has become synonymous with the Broncs was on full display in their first home win of the regular season, taking down the Griffins in a hard-fought, 61-56 grind of a victory.

 “I think we came in with the right mindset today, and it’s all about mindset,” said Head Coach Lynn Milligan.
 “It’s not about the opponent, it’s not about where, it’s not about all that.
 It’s about the mindset that we have when we walk on the floor.
 I thought our mindset … was exactly where it needed to be.”